Things to do at Christmas in London

 Covent Garden Lights

 Covent Garden’s Christmas lights are loved by Londoners.
-This year the theme is Christmas bells.
+This year the theme is The Theatre of Christmas.
 It’s a fantastic indoor spectacular.
 Another great reason to head down to Covent Garden is that they have an hourly snow shower, which is brilliant fun for kids both big and small.
-They happen every hour from 12 till 9 until December 31st.

 Christmas Shopping